97% of all business calls end up as voicemail messages.

 - Sending a follow-up text/email

-Rather than having all your information into one voicemail pitch, convey only the vital information in the voicemail.
+Rather than having all your information in one voicemail pitch, convey only the vital information in the voicemail.

 Any extra details can be put into a follow-up text or email and sent to the prospect.